ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 <td width="12">
 </td>
 <td width="728">
   Called when the element has been paused.
-Fired after the [pause()](/developers/user-guide/scripting-apis/client-api/widget-object-functions/video-audio-youtube-widget/pause) method has returned.
+Fired after the <a href="/developers/user-guide/scripting-apis/client-api/widget-object-functions/video-audio-youtube-widget/pause">pause()</a> method has returned.

 </td>
 </tr>